Proposal Preparation Guidelines

-USF ranks 5th in the nation among public universities and 11th world-wide for granted U.S. patents, ranking among the Top 10 public universities for U.S. patents granted over the past 7 years (2010-2016) according to the Intellectual Property Owners Association and the National Academy of Inventors.
+USF ranks 1st in Florida, 5th in the nation among public universities and 12th world-wide for granted U.S. patents among all universities according to the Intellectual Property Owners Association/NAI (2017), and has ranked in the Top 10 among public universities for U.S. patents granted for the past eight years (2010-2017).
 The university supports economic development and the translation of USF research and technologies to the marketplace, through an active Technology Transfer Office and USF CONNECT, the economic development arm of USF.
 USF's Tampa Bay Technology Incubator is currently home to more than 70 resident and affiliate companies and growing.
 Its current companies have created 207 jobs and received more than $91 million in total funding.
 It is the only tech business incubator in the region to support bio and life science companies with state-of-the-art wet labs.
 Over 55% of TBTI companies focus on bio & life sciences and nearly 50% are commercializing technologies developed by USF researchers.

 USF has numerous research and health care partnerships through affiliation agreements with hospitals and not-for-profit organizations in the metropolitan Tampa Bay area, including the U.S. Geological Survey.
 As a National Cancer Institute Comprehensive Cancer Center, the Moffitt Cancer Center, located on the USF Tampa campus, is part of an elite group of cancer centers nationwide that focus on the quick translation of research advances to improvements in patient care and has developed a strong national reputation for excellence.
 The USF Health Morsani College of Medicine System is affiliated with the following major participating institutions: Tampa General Hospital, H. Lee Moffitt Cancer Center and Research Institute, James A Haley Veterans Hospital, Morton Plant/Mease Hospital, C.W.
 Bill Young Department of Veterans Affairs Medical Center, and Johns Hopkins All Children's Hospital.
 These facilities provide training for USF Health Residents, Fellows and medical students in the Tampa Bay area.
-Additional research and training is also provided by the Shriner's Children's Hospital on the USF campus, the facilities of the Florida Hospital network, Bayfront Medical Center, and the USF Health outpatient clinics and research facilities, which include the Byrd Alzheimer's Institute on the USF Tampa campus.
+Additional research and training is also provided by the Shriner's Children's Hospital on the USF campus, the facilities of the Florida Hospital network, Bayfront Medical Center, and the USF Health outpatient clinics and research facilities, which include the USF Health Neuroscience Institute (Home of the Johnnie B. Byrd, Sr., Alzheimer's Center) on the USF Tampa campus.

 Affiliate partnerships established with such organizations as Mote Marine Laboratory have expanded the research and development capacities, student educational opportunities, and economic development impact of USF.
 Affiliation agreements with organizations normally provide for collaboration through shared facilities, faculty, and equipment, as well as support for graduate students and internship programs.
 These types of agreements enable the institutions to pool resources, such as laboratory space, and enable compliance committees to stimulate an exchange of ideas.